 More Information here

-Two persons per room (i.e., shared double occupancy), unless single supplement option is exercised and secured at the time of payment of deposit single supplement is US $705.
+Two persons per room (i.e., shared double occupancy), unless a single supplement option is exercised and secured at the time of payment of deposit single supplement is US $705.

 Ground Transport for the entire duration of the tour.

-My name is Richard, I had the privilege to grow up in the great desert country Namibia.
-Both my father and grandfather worked for nature conservation in southern Africa and gave me a lot of knowledge and passion for nature whenever we travelled to hidden places in Namibia.
+My name is Richard, I had the privilege to grow up in the great desert country of Namibia.
+Both my father and grandfather worked for nature conservation in southern Africa and gave me a lot of knowledge and passion for nature whenever we traveled to hidden places in Namibia.
 I have been involved in adventure sports and tourism for over fourteen years.
 For this reason, I have been working as a tour guide for almost 8 years.
 I started photography right after school and had the fantastic opportunity to take my camera on all my adventures.
-Yet as a photographer I still have a lot to learn and do not consider myself a professional photographer yet.
+Yet as a photographer, I still have a lot to learn and do not consider myself a professional photographer yet.
 All this led to my great passion for nature and the desire for adventure.
 Today it is my pleasure to lead people through this incredible country, I call home.